Symbols

 : Colon Separates else from subsequent statement

-Repeat operator for parameter set elements
+Repeat operator for set elements

 Instructs to access multiple table entries